itsMeBender/bendingHTML/README.md

-# addlabeltoinput README
+# htmlmanipulationtools README

-This is the README for your extension "addlabeltoinput".
+This is the README for your extension "htmlmanipulationtools".
 After writing up a brief description, we recommend including the following sections.

 ## Features